Recombivax Consumer (continued)

 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.

-PRECAUTIONS: Before getting hepatitis B vaccine, tell your doctor or pharmacist if you are allergic to it; or to yeast; or other vaccines; or if you have any other allergies.
+PRECAUTIONS: Before you receive this vaccine, tell the health care professional if you are allergic to it; or to yeast; or other vaccines; or if you have any other allergies.
 Some vials and prefilled syringes may use latex rubber stoppers or plungers.
 Tell your doctor if you are allergic to latex.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 If you are a hemodialysis patient, you may not respond as well to the vaccine and will need to have hepatitis B antibody levels checked yearly.
 If antibodies drop too low over time, you may be given another dose of vaccine (often called a booster shot).